North Port to host hurricane workshop on post-storm resilience

 NORTH PORT – The City of North Port is hosting a virtual workshop on Monday June 12, 2023.
 Its in partnership with the Olson Group Ltd., which specializes in helping local governments with emergency preparedness and recover.
 They previously hosted a workshop with the group back in May that city officials stated gave helpful feedback and a good starting point for improvements.

-The virtual session will focus on how the city can rebuild in a way that improves their ability to recover from future disasters.
+The virtual Community Resilience Workshop will focus on how the city can rebuild in a way that improves their ability to recover from future disasters.
 Feedback received at the workshop will be incorporated into a long-term resiliency plan for the city.

 Resident Justin Willis explained the city is still rebuilding following Hurricane Ian.